 This module generates IR from a model.
 There are two kinds of frontend: Loader and NNAPI.
 First, Loader loads a model file and generates IR from it.
 Second, NNAPI generates IR from a model set via Neural Networks API of android

 Loaders

 Base Loader

 This is where the common parts of loaders are implemented.

-- 1. Add to base_loader to load new operation and to generate IR from it - base_loader loadOperationIO(op, inputs, outputs);
+- 1. Add to base_loader to load new operation and to generate IR from it - base_loader

 '''

 case BuiltinOperator::BuiltinOperator_SELECT:

 loadSelect(op);

 return;

 '''